openservicemesh/osm-docs/content/docs/install/manual_demo.md

 In step [Deploy the Bookstore Application](#deploy-the-bookstore-application), you already deployed the applications needed to verify traffic flow in permissive traffic policy mode.
 The `bookstore` service you previously deployed is encoded with an identity of `bookstore-v1` for demo purposes, as can be seen in the [Deployment's manifest](https://raw.githubusercontent.com/openservicemesh/osm/release-v0.8/docs/example/manifests/apps/bookstore.yaml).
 The identity reflects which counter increments in the `bookbuyer` and `bookthief` UI, and the identity displayed in the `bookstore` UI.

-The counter in the `bookbuyer`, `bookthief` UI is for the books bought and stolen respectively from `bookstore v1`.
-It should now increment:
+The counter in the `bookbuyer` and in the `bookthief` UI is for the books bought or stolen respectively from `bookstore v1`.
+These counters will now increment:

 - [http://localhost:8080](http://localhost:8080) - **bookbuyer**
 - [http://localhost:8083](http://localhost:8083) - **bookthief**